 Every morning or evening, take the time to simply write down one to five things you’re grateful for that day.
 A journaling practice will shift your perspective and help you find the good in your routine.
-(Want some more info on how to make gratitude journaling work for you?
-Read this.)

 6. Write down one thing you love about you.

 Once you finish your gratitude post, record a few things you appreciate about yourself and your body that day.
 Keep this practice simple so you actually do it!
 It doesn't require more than a bullet point or two.